-- Volume down, but open interest up, usually signals a market gathering momentum to move higher (however, it’s good to keep in mind that if such a push upward fails, then the market is likely to reverse sharply to the downside as all of those newly opened interests get stopped out or dive for cover)
+- Volume down, but open interest up, usually signals a market gathering momentum to move higher.
+It’s good to keep in mind that if such a push upward fails, then the market is likely to reverse sharply to the downside as all of those newly opened interests get stopped out or dive for cover.

 Volume and open interest numbers tend to diverge when a market’s direction is uncertain, or when there simply is no overall or long term direction (that is, when the market is simply a “trading range market“).
 By the way, there’s nothing wrong with a trading range market, as long as you can accurately identify the trading range.
 I’ve seen traders make a lot of money just selling near the top and buying near the bottom of a narrow trading range that stays in place for several hours, or even several days or weeks.

-From this point forward, I’m just going to talk about volume, because in forex trading in the major pairs, that indicator fluctuates significantly more than open interest does.
+From this point forward, I’m just going to talk about volume.
+When forex trading with major pairs, these indicators fluctuate significantly more than open interest does.
 Let’s take a look at some volume readings and how you might apply them in an actual trading situation.
 Consider the Aud/Usd chart below.

 Then just as price falls below the 10 EMA, and just before the 5 EMA crosses to the downside of the 10 EMA, volume begins to pick up.
 So there’s another indication that the market is spent at the higher price levels and will likely turn lower.
 Finally, looking at the far right hand side of the chart now, note the sudden sharp increase in volume that tends to confirm the change back to the upside just as the 5 EMA crosses back over the 10 EMA (and, looking back to the left, you can see that price has again moved above the price level where the previous move to higher prices started).